A Cryptoeconomic Traffic Analysis of Bitcoin's Lightning Network: Profitability Estimation of Central Routers

 Central routing nodes are binding a huge amount of financial resources in the form of channel capacity, which enables them to serve high volumes of traffic.
 In general, router entities consist of a single node, but sometimes they have multiple LN nodes.
 For example, LNBIG.com owns $25$ nodes in our dataset.
 One of our main motivations was to estimate the annual return of investment (RoI) for entities by simulating daily traffic over several snapshots.
 In our measurements we calculate annual RoI as follows:

-By simulating traffic with parameters $\tau=7,000$, $\alpha=60,000$, and $\epsilon=0.8$, we estimated the daily average income and traffic for each router.
+By simulating traffic with parameters $\tau=5,000$, $\alpha=60,000$, and $\epsilon=0.8$, we estimated the daily average income and traffic for each router.
 From these statistics and additional entity capacity data downloaded from 1ML.com, we estimate annual RoI in Table~\ref{tab:roiTable}.
-We present all router entities with at least $50$ Satoshis of simulated income and $10$ forwarded transactions per day on average.
+We present all router entities with at least $50$ satoshis of simulated income and $10$ forwarded transactions per day on average.
 For each of these nodes, the following statistics are presented: \begin{itemize} \item \emph{Entity capacity} as downloaded from 1ML.com. \emph{Capacity fraction} is the fraction of entity capacity and total network capacity.
-Remarkably, half of the total network capacity is bound by the nodes of LNBIG.com. \item Average \emph{transaction fee}, \emph{daily income}, and \emph{daily traffic}, based on the simulated mean cost in Satoshis that a given entity charges for each payment routing over his channels during the observed $40$ snapshots, in ten random simulations, as explained in Section~\ref{sec:routing_fee}. \item \emph{Annual RoI} calculated from simulated daily income and entity capacity by Formula~\ref{eq:roi}. \item \emph{Economical fee} in Satoshis is the amount required on average to reach an annual 5\% RoI. \emph{Fee ratio} is the ratio of the economical and the actual transaction fees.
-Higher values mean lower profitability. \item Three columns show the \emph{rank} of the nodes in decreasing order of annual RoI, total fee, and traffic. \end{itemize} Based on our findings, the annual RoI is way below $5$\% for almost all relevant entities.
-The only exception is rompert.com, who indeed applies orders of magnitude higher fees than others.
+Remarkably, half of the total network capacity is bound by the nodes of LNBIG.com. \item Average \emph{transaction fee}, \emph{daily income}, and \emph{daily traffic}, based on the simulated mean cost in satoshis that a given entity charges for each payment routing over his channels during the observed $40$ snapshots, in ten random simulations, as explained in Section~\ref{sec:routing_fee}. \item \emph{Annual RoI} calculated from simulated daily income and entity capacity by Formula~\ref{eq:roi}. \item \emph{Economical fee} in satoshis is the amount required on average to reach an annual 5\% RoI. \emph{Fee ratio} is the ratio of the economical and the actual transaction fees.
+Higher values mean lower profitability. \item Three columns show the \emph{rank} of the nodes in decreasing order of annual RoI, total fee, and traffic. \end{itemize}

+Based on our findings, the annual RoI is way below $5$\% for almost all relevant entities.
+Only rompert.com achieved a comparable amount of annual RoI ($3.45\%$), who indeed applies orders of magnitude higher fees than others.
 It is interesting to see that despite its high transaction fees, it has the highest daily traffic in the simulation.
 Note that rompert.com applies base fees close to onchain fees, which may invalidate the assumptions of our simulator if participants fall back to onchain rather than paying rompert.com routing fees.